echicken/node-ncr/README.md

 This is mostly for my own use, but if it benefits you ... so be it.

+On Ubuntu, this probably needs the package **libusb-1.0-0-dev** if not others.

 Installation is done like so:

 ```sh